 Why are Christian women reading “mommy porn”?
 Why are proud church-goers (and even leaders in the church) watching pornographic movies without any qualms?

-A few of the reasons I think people may give, and my responses…
+A few of the reasons I’ve heard, and some responses…

 “I’ve never even considered that there’s an issue with these.”